leoloveisme/happybeings/Book I Episode IV - New horizons/English/Vast vast space.md

 After that the communication ceased to exist.

-None of the robots and the spaceship became unresponsive.
+All of the robots and the spaceship became unresponsive.

 Our team is supposed to clarify what has happened to the spaceship and to the crew.